swederik/meshfix-mac/contrib/JMeshLib/README.txt

  - ELF Linux with standard development tools (gcc/g++)
  - Windows OS with MSVC 8.0 (Visual C++ 2005)

-In version 1.1 it should compile and work properly on 64-bit Linux machines too.
+From version 1.1 it should compile and work properly on 64-bit Linux machines too.
 Uncomment the proper line in the 'makeconf' to create 64-bit-enabled binaries.